CelVoxes/thinkR/README.md

 #### Step 3: Think!

-Q: How many ’R’s are in strawberry?
+> Q: How many ’R’s are in strawberry?

-A:

 ``` r
 library(thinkR)